adamhooper/js-priority-queue/README.md

 | Dequeue | O(1) (fast) | O(lg n) | O(lg n) |

 According to [JsPerf](http://jsperf.com/js-priority-queue-queue-dequeue), the fastest strategy for most cases is `BinaryHeapStrategy`.
-Only use `ArrayStrategy` only if you're queuing items in a very particular order.
-Don't use `BHeapStrategy`, except as a lesson in how sometimes miracles in one programming language aren't great in other languages.
+Use `ArrayStrategy` in edge cases, after performance-testing your specific data.
+Don't use `BHeapStrategy`: it's a lesson that a miracle in C can flop in JavaScript.

+The default strategy is `BinaryHeapStrategy`.

 Contributing
 ============